EngineerEsraa/esraa.git.io/README.md

         - project helps deaf people to live a normal life
     - participated in a software project:
         - file compression using huffman algorithm
+ - In 2019 _ 2020
+   -participated in alot of projects such as:
+      - device help a disabled people communicate or deal with computer using **Speech Recognition and Motion of Head**
+      - incubator protype with special design
+      - ECG and EOG simulator
+      - Syring Pump Prototype and etc..

+   -Participated in a Machine Learning Projects such as :
+       - Prediction of Diabetes *Readmission* .
+   - Participated in **a Surgery Clinic WebSite** .

 ## <span style ="color:blue"> **Activities**